Ultra-Proxy/Nebula-work-on-dis-/README.md

 then ask us to write your full name, s number, a nickname, etc. (choose from one)

 Also let us know who the imposters are so we can bully them lol

+And for your information... yes we have logs for the proxy so uhhh dont do anything dumb lmao

 (This site is getting a reboot)